-Social anxiety in toddlerhood, middle childhood, and early adolescence (developmental psychopathology)
+Social withdrawal and anxiety in toddlerhood, middle childhood, and early adolescence (Developmental Psychopathology)

 I am a developmental psychologist and conduct research in the area of social and emotional development from toddlerhood through middle childhood and early adolescence.
 My research focuses on anxious solitary children who play alone at relatively elevated rates despite the availability of familiar peers as potential playmates.
 These children are conceptualized as wanting to play with peers, but being blocked by social anxiety.

 The following questions inspire much of my research.
 To what extent is anxiety “in the child” versus the anxiety-provoking nature of the environment?
 What circumstances forecast continuity versus change in anxious solitude over time?
 How can we characterize the multiple pathways that lead toward and away from anxious solitude over time?
 Why do some anxious solitary children encounter persistent peer difficulties, whereas others enjoy normative peer relations?
 Under what circumstances does anxious solitude forecast healthy versus disordered emotional development?